Adam Abell: The Roit or Quheil of Tyme

 Abell regards himself as a continuator of Hector Boece.
 He recounts much legendary history including the story of King Lear and his daughters, and Macbeth and the witches.
+Abell briefly mentions Lady Catherine Gordon, the Scottish wife of Perkin Warbeck, recording an unlikely rumour that when she remained at the English court it was thought she married Henry VII.

 The chronicle ends in 1537 mentioning a process of divorce between Margaret Tudor, and Harry Stewart, Lord Methven.
 Norman Macdougall thought the three pages of the Quheil of Tyme that refer to James III of Scotland significant enough to print in his study of the king.
 Abell said of the death of James III in 1488:"thai conspirit againis the king and gaif him batell beside striwiling and thare he wes slane.
 He wes confessit before with maistir Johne Yrland proffessor of theologie., ... thai slew him in the mill of bannoburne.
 Macdougall found nothing strikingly original in Abell's account of James III, which depends in part on Hector Boece, but was able to infer that his other sources for the reign were sympathetic to James III and Alexander Stewart, Duke of Albany, and to Abell's contemporary, John Stewart, Duke of Albany.
 Writing in 1537 of events in the previous year, Abell tells the story of the visit of James V of Scotland to Mary of Bourbon, with the interesting suggestion that there had been an exchange of portraits;